griase94/motius_coding_challenge/README.md

 - EventName: The event whose data you want to fetch

 **Query parameters:**
-- tsMin: Start of the time window from which events will be selected
+- tsMin: Start of the time window from which events will be selected (UNIX timestamp)
-- tsMax: End of the time window from which events will be selected
+- tsMax: End of the time window from which events will be selected (UNIX timestamp)
 - granularity: The granularity of aggregation.
 Possible value are: “minute”, “hour”, "day", “week”, “month”, “year”, “none”
 - aggregationType: The method of aggregating values in one granularity